judeGibbons/recipeProportions/README.md

 ##Still to do

-- Produce sectioned canvas bar
+- Produce sectioned canvas bar (colour coded)
 - Create normalisation formulae and function
 - Write the list of ingredients on the page as they're entered
 - Produce further results divs on the page using Javascript
+- Make the bar responsive - read the length when it's less than 600px

 ##Future ideas

-– Produce fallback for older browsers, maybe using ASCII art
+- Produce fallback for older browsers, maybe using ASCII art
 - Save results in a database so they can be returned to
+- All ingredients listed and displayed in alphabetical order